Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2017-07-01-preview/types.md

 * **name**: string (Required): The name of the node type.
 * **placementProperties**: [NodeTypeDescriptionPlacementProperties](#nodetypedescriptionplacementproperties): The placement tags applied to nodes in the node type, which can be used to indicate where certain services (workload) should run.
 * **reverseProxyEndpointPort**: int: The endpoint used by reverse proxy.
-* **vmInstanceCount**: int (Required): The number of nodes in the node type.
+* **vmInstanceCount**: int {minValue: 1, maxValue: 2147483647} (Required): The number of nodes in the node type.
 This count should match the capacity property in the corresponding VirtualMachineScaleSet resource.

 ## NodeTypeDescriptionCapacities
 ### Properties